Back to glossary

 VA Benefits

-Federal tax benefits available to active duty service members, veterans, and their families, including combat pay exclusions, moving expense deductions, and the tax-free status of VA disability compensation.
+Federal tax benefits available to active duty service members, veterans, and their families, including combat pay exclusions, moving expense deductions.

 Combat Pay Exclusion: all pay earned in a designated Combat Zone is excluded from federal income tax for enlisted members.